Landscape management is the art and science of designing, building and maintaining

 for homes, businesses and communities.

-Why landscape management at OSU?
+Why landscape management?

 The professional landscape industry is broad, with a wide variety of specialists whose